-As at May 31, 2016, the Company had working capital of \$3,990,281.
-The Company believes that it has sufficient financial resources to conduct anticipated exploration programs and meet anticipated corporate administration costs for the upcoming twelve month period.
+As at August 31, 2016, the Company had working capital of \$3,480,750.
+The Company believes that it has sufficient financial resources to conduct the winter deep diamond drill program, amongst other work programs, at the Palokas prospect and broader Rajapalot project area, and meet anticipated corporate administration costs for the upcoming twelve month period.
 However, exploration activities may change due to ongoing results and recommendations, or the Company may acquire additional properties, which may entail significant funding or exploration commitments.
 The Company may be required to obtain additional financing.
 The Company has relied solely on equity financing to raise the requisite financial resources.
 While it has been successful in the past, there can be no assurance that the Company will be successful in raising future financing should the need arise.